 - In the next window in the first field, you can either select the default option of All Mail or select Inbox.

 - Now you have to filter the emails by various options that include an Email address (“To”, “From”), Subject, has the words, doesn’t have, attachment and charts.

-- Once you have filled the filter type, you need to click on “Create filter with this search”.
+- Once you have filled in the filter type, you need to click on “Create filter with this search”.

 - You can also categorize the emails according to various inbuilt categories like Personal, Social, Promotions, Updates, forums

 - Plus (+) Sign.
-You can add some word or a phrase related to the online company after + sign to filter it.
+You can add some words or a phrase related to the online company after the + sign to filter it.
 For example, If your mail ID is firstname.lastname@example.org, you can fill the registration form of a dental clinic as email@example.com.
 Google will ignore (+) sign and anything written after that, and send any promotional emails from that clinic to your inbox.
 Now you can easily filter all the healthcare messages.

-|Note: (+) Sign also works with other email service providers that include iCloud.com, outlook.com, Runbox and FastMail.FM.|
+|Note: (+) Sign also works with other email service providers that include iCloud.com, outlook.com, Runbox, and FastMail.FM.|

 - Dot tweak.
 Similarly, you can use a dot tweak in your email address.
 You can use a dot(.) while filling your details for any free offers online like firstname.lastname@example.org